GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= Unreleased =

+* Bugfix: Checkbox lists without values in the entry could cause problems on transposed exports.

 = 2.0.5 on July 13, 2023 =

 * Bugfix: Single option survey fields were no longer exported.